ScoopsyDoo/Bellabeat_R_Case_study/README.md

 * The majority of the participants are lightly active.

-* The average participant burns 97 calories per hour
+* The average participant burns 2304 Calories Daily

 * On average, participants sleep for 7 hours.